Tan Chor Jin: Trial

 Before the start of the trial, despite having such a serious sentence on his head, Tan decided to dismiss his original lawyer John Abraham and represent himself.
-Even though he was told that he could have a lawyer assigned to him pro bono, maybe two lawyers like a senior lawyer and junior assistant, Tan still did not accept the request and thus he himself stood trial unrepresented.
+Despite being informed that he could have a lawyer assigned to him pro bono, including the possibility of being assigned up to two lawyers, Tan still did not accept the request and thus he himself stood trial unrepresented.
 Tan was the second reported person to represent himself in a capital case, and about 16 years before him, Hensley Anthony Neville was the first person doing so when he was tried for the rape and murder of Lim Hwee Huang, a 19-year-old interior designer.
 33-year-old Neville was subsequently sentenced to death in November 1990 and hanged after failing in his own defence at trial.

 According to Anandan, Tan dismissed his original lawyer because Abraham allegedly could not help him get any cigarettes, or to help him to transfer him from his Changi Prison psychiatric cell to Queenstown Remand Prison.
 Prisoners in Singapore at that time were not allowed to have cigarettes in prisons.
 Tan, who suffered from withdrawal symptoms, had repeatedly asked the judge throughout the trial if he could smoke in prison, but to no avail.
 He explained his desire to smoke in prison by saying that, "a car without petrol cannot go; my mind without cigarettes cannot think."

 In the trial, which began on 22 January 2007, Tan cross-examined the witnesses and called his own witnesses.
 He even warned the witnesses to not lie about what he did when their answers were not in his favour.
 From what Anandan researched about Tan before he began to defend him in his appeal, he stated that Tan had done his best to do so, but the problems were that Tan was always missing the important and relevant points, being too emotional and dramatic in some aspects while defending himself, and being untrained in law, Tan naturally did not do much of a successful defence against the charge he was facing.